joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 # Bootiful Azure: Global Scale Data Access with CosmosDB

-I can hear you thinking - yes, not even your feintest thoughts escape me! - that you like Microsoft SQL Server, but it's definitely something you could've run yourself, on any platform.
+I can hear you thinking - yes, not even your feintest thoughts escape me! - that while you like Microsoft SQL Server as much as the next developer, it's certainly   something you could've run yourself, on any platform.
+You don't _need_ Microsoft to run it for you.
 To which I say, "yep!"
-It sure is nice that Microosft runs it for us, though, isn't it?"
+(But it sure is nice that Microosft runs it for us, though, isn't it?")

 But I concede the point.
 What can Azure do for you?
 You don't need to look much further than  Microsoft Azure CosmosDB.
 CosmosDB is actually an umbrella name - it describes a single product that can be used in mutliple ways.
 It's a single, multi-model, multi-modal database that supports  document data, SQL queries, graph data access, and more.